Tech1989plus1/InterestCalculator/README.md

 # InterestCalculator

 ### Task
-> building a simple interest calculator that, given a principal, rante of annual interest, and numbers of years, will display the total principal plust interest.
+> build a simple interest calculator that, given a principal, rate of annual interest, and number of years, will display the total principal plus interest.

 ### Frameworks
   - React